SmokePTHD/Apolo-API/README.md

 # GRAPHQL-API

-Apolo-API is a GraphQL API built with Apollo Server, designed to provide a simple starting point for developers looking to learn and work with GraphQL.
+GraphQL-API is a GraphQL API built with Apollo Server, designed to provide a simple starting point for developers looking to learn and work with GraphQL.
 This project serves as an introduction to GraphQL concepts and is a part of my **Professional Aptitude Project (PAP)**.
 The goal is to showcase how to build a real-world API using GraphQL, Apollo Server, and best practices for structuring your API.

 ## Features